kaby76/Campy/README.md

 but do not offer a clean, boilerplate-free interface, supporting C# beyond value types.

 This project is in the early stage of development.
 Releases are currently for demonstration purposes.
-The only available method is essentially Campy.Parallel.For().
+The only available method is essentially Campy.Parallel.For(), at it will undergo wild changes in signature as I refine the programming model.
 There are also several debugging output switches (see example below).

 ~~~~